 First time mamas can get away with skipping a few luxury items, but second time moms need alllll the help we can get.

-Here are some helpful things you need with a second baby to your make life easier…
+Here are some helpful things you need for baby number 2 to your make life easier…

 If you managed to get through your first little one’s baby stage without a baby carrier, I’m impressed.